Standards for RTOs

 National Vocational Education and Training Regulator (Outcome Standards for Registered Training Organisations) Instrument 2025: https://www.legislation.gov.au/F2025L00354/asmade/text

-Compliance Requirements -
+Compliance Standards -

 National Vocational Education and Training Regulator (Compliance Standards for NVR Registered Training Organisations and Fit and Proper Person Requirements) Instrument 2025: https://www.legislation.gov.au/F2025L00355/asmade/text